 A native of Milwaukee, Fr.
 Leonhardt entered the Society of Jesus in 1956 and was ordained a priest in 1969.
 Since his ordination, he has served as the Principal and the President of Marquette University High School, as the Director of Novices and the Formation Director of the Wisconsin Province, and as the Pastor of Gesu Parish in Milwaukee.
 For a period of time during his 2003 sabbatical, Fr.
 Leonhardt directed retreats in Kenya and Uganda.
 He has extensive experience in directing the Spiritual Exercises and is presently working as Jesuit Superior for the St. Camillus assisted living community.

 Fr.
-Matthew Linn, SJ (with Dennis and Sheila Linn) focuses on integrating physical, emotional, and spiritual healing.
+Matthew Linn, SJ (as a team with Dennis and Sheila Linn) has focused on integrating physical, emotional, and spiritual healing.
 He has advanced graduate degrees in sociology, anthropology, spirituality, and theology.
-Since 1970 he has taught courses and given retreats on healing in every state and in over 60 countries.
-Ordained in 1973, he currently lives in a Jesuit community in Minneapolis where he trains spiritual directors at Sacred Ground and serves on the editorial board of Presence: An International Journal of Spiritual Direction.
-Matt, Dennis, and Sheila have written 22 books translated in over 20 languages and with over a million copies in English.
+Since 1970 he has taught courses & given retreats on healing in every state and in over 60 countries from Alaska to Australia.
+Ordained in l973 he currently lives in a Jesuit community in Minneapolis where he trains spiritual directors at Sacred Ground and serves on the editorial board of Presence: An International Journal of Spiritual Direction.
+Matt, Dennis, and Sheila have written 22 books translated in over 20 languages, (all in Spanish) and with over a million copies in English.